 Needs seasoning before first use

 Must be washed by hand

 A good cutting board is a kitchen essential, and if you want to preserve the longevity of your knives, a wooden cutting board is your best bet.
-This set of three boards is made from organically grown bamboo, a sustainable, eco-friendly material that grows back quickly—preserving hardwood forests while providing a durable cutting surface.
+This set of three boards is made from moso bamboo, a sustainable, eco-friendly material that grows back quickly—preserving hardwood forests while providing a durable cutting surface.
 Our reviewer does note that the wood is a little harder than many woods used for cutting boards, but also that it's soft enough to protect your knife blades.